compumike/idle-gc/README.md

 # idle-gc

-**IdleGC** makes it easy to automatically run garbage collection when the process is otherwise idle.
+**IdleGC** makes it easy to automatically run garbage collection when your [Crystal](https://crystal-lang.org/) process is otherwise idle.
 Idle-time garbage collection is beneficial because:

 1. It reduces the memory size of the program, reducing operating costs, and
 2. It may prevent the garbage collector from running during a latency-sensitive period.